caleb-lee/Hotels-Coding-Test/README.md

 Hotels Coding Test

-This is a project that I created as part of the process of obtaining employment at Orbitz.
+This is a project that I created as part of the process of (hopefully) obtaining employment at Orbitz.

+Note: you must open this project using the .xcworkspace file.

 The requirements for the project were as follows:
 "Create an iOS application that does the following: